ruuvi/ruuvi-sensor-protocols/README.md

 #### Measurement sequence number
 Mesurement sequence number gets incremented by one for every measurement.
 It can be used to gauge signal quality and packet loss as well as to deduplicated data entries.
+You should note that the measurement sequence refers to data rather than transmission, so you might receive many transmission with the same measurement sequence number.
+Please note that the highest valid value is 65534, and 65535 is reserved for the "not available".

 _Example_